AliyunContainerService/ack-secret-manager/charts/ack-secret-manager/README_EN.md

 - Control whether SecretStore can reference authentication resources (ServiceAccount, AccessKey Secret) across namespaces through the `command.enableCrossNamespaceAuthRef` parameter
 - The default value is true, which means cross-namespace references are allowed
 - When set to false, SecretStore can only reference authentication resources in the same namespace

+**ClusterExternalSecret Match Mechanism**

+- ClusterExternalSecret creates ExternalSecret resources in matching namespaces by defining namespace selection criteria through the spec.conditions field.
+- Supports three match methods, with an OR relationship between conditions:

+    1. namespaceSelector: Use label selectors to match namespaces that are allowed to access
+    2. namespaces: Explicitly list the allowed namespace name list
+    3. namespaceRegexes: Use regular expressions to match the allowed namespace name list

 **ClusterSecretStore Access Control**